If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 1. Raise your income

-Because the amount of your Social Security checks is based partly on your earnings, doing what you can do now to grow your income will fatten your Social Security checks in the future.
+Because the amount of your Social Security checks is based partly on your earnings, doing what you can now to grow your income will fatten your Social Security checks in the future.

 Some ways to boost your income: